hanlunli/hanlun-2025/_posts/Foundation/2025-01-29-TeamTeach-Review_IPYNB_2_.md

 comments: True
 ---

+## Primitive Types
+- Topics include variables, data types (int, double, boolean), arithmetic operators, type casting, and constants.
+- Common issues: Integer division confusion, precision with double, and incorrect casting

+KEY LEARNING POINTS:
+- Understand how data is stored and manipulated.
+- Always remember integer division truncates; use casting for accurate results.
+- Know the limits of each primitive type and when to use them.

 ## Recursion
 - ONLY EXIST ON THE MC
 - Definition: when a function calls itself to solve small instances of the same problem